CountESS-Project/CountESS/docs/getting-started/index.md

 actual sequence.

-In this example, we're working with a simple barcode map `barcodes.csv`, each row of which translates our random 20 base barcodes to a 147-base protein coding sequence.
+In this example, we're working with a simple barcode map `barcodes.csv`, each row of which translates our random 20 base barcodes to various SNVs of a 147-base protein coding sequence.

 ```
 barcode,sequence